8.2 The Seven Sins of Quantitative Investing

 Interestingly, the concept of survivorship bias does not happen uniquely in financial investment; it is rather a persistent phenomenon in many other areas.
 An illustrative example is that of modern-day billionaires who dropped out of college and went on to become highly successful (e.g., Bill Gates and Mark Zuckerberg).
 These few success stories distort people’s perceptions because they ignore the majority of college dropouts who are not billionaires.

-8.2.2 Sin #2: Look-ahead bias
+8.2.2 Sin #2: Look-Ahead Bias

 An obvious example of look-ahead bias lies in companies’ financial statement data.
 One has to be certain about the timestamp for each data point and take into account release dates, distribution delays, and backfill corrections.

 A less conspicuous example of look-ahead bias comes from coding errors.
 This may happen, for instance, when training the parameters of a system using future information or simply when data is pre-processed with statistics collected from the whole block of data.
 Another common error comes from time alignment errors in the backtesting code.
 In more detail, computing the portfolio return as \(R^\textm{portf}_t = \w_{t}^\T\bm{r}_t\) would be totally incorrect (see (6.4) for the correct expression) since the design of the portfolio \(\w_{t}\) used information up to time \(t\) and the returns \(\bm{r}_t = (\bm{p}_t - \bm{p}_{t-1})\oslash\bm{p}_{t-1}\) implicitly assume that the position was executed at time \(t-1\) (of course this argument becomes invalid if the portfolio \(\w_{t}\) is assumed to use information only up to \(t-1\), or if the returns are defined with a time lag as \(\bm{r}_t = (\bm{p}_{t+1} - \bm{p}_{t})\oslash\bm{p}_{t}\)).
-An illustration of this issue can be found in (Glabadanidis, 2015) as explained in (Zakamulin, 2018), where the seemingly amazing performance of a strategy based on moving-average indicators vanishes completely under a proper backtest.
+An illustration of this issue can be found in Glabadanidis (2015) as explained in Zakamulin (2018), where the seemingly amazing performance of a strategy based on moving-average indicators vanishes completely under a proper backtest.

-Figure 8.3 illustrates the effect of look-ahead bias (from a time alignment mistake when computing the returns) when trading a single stock with a simple strategy based on a moving-average (to be exact, buying when the price is above the moving average of the past 10 values).
+Figure 8.3 illustrates the effect of look-ahead bias (from a time alignment mistake when computing the returns) when trading a single stock with a simple strategy based on a moving average (to be exact, buying when the price is above the moving average of the past 10 values).

-8.2.3 Sin #3: Storytelling bias
+8.2.3 Sin #3: Storytelling Bias

 We all love stories.
 It is believed that storytelling played a key role in the evolution of the human species.
-In fact, most popular science best-selling books are based on anecdotal stories, which may or may not have a corresponding solid statistical foundation.
+In fact, most bestselling popular science books are based on anecdotal stories, which may or may not have a corresponding solid statistical foundation.
 This is simply because they appeal to the general public, while statistics do not.
 Indeed, one of the most important ways to leave a deep impression with your audience is to tell stories rather than simply repeating facts and numbers.

 The antidote to storytelling bias is the collection of more historical data to see if the story passes a statistical test or the test of time.
 Unfortunately, in contrast to fields like physics, economics and finance have a limited number of observations, which hinders the resolution of storytelling bias.

-Figure 8.4 illustrates the effect of story-telling bias by trading a single stock with a position indicated by a random binary sequence (which might have been generated by “Paul the Octopus”41).
+Figure 8.4 illustrates the effect of story-telling bias by trading a single stock with a position indicated by a random binary sequence (which might have been generated by “Paul the Octopus”42).
 Before August 2018 one could be inclined to believe the story that the random sequence was a good predictor of the stock trend; however, eventually, when more data is collected, one has to come to the inevitable conclusion that it was a fluke.

-8.2.4 Sin #4: Overfitting and data snooping bias
+8.2.4 Sin #4: Overfitting and Data Snooping Bias

-In the fields of computer science and statistics, data mining refers to the computational process of discovering patterns in large data sets, often involving sophisticated statistical techniques, computation algorithms, and large scale database systems.
+In the fields of computer science and statistics, data mining refers to the computational process of discovering patterns in large data sets, often involving sophisticated statistical techniques, computation algorithms, and large-scale database systems.
 In principle, there is nothing negative about data mining.
 In finance, however, it often means manipulating data or models to find the desired pattern that an analyst wants to show.

 With enough data manipulation, one can almost always find a model that performs very well on that data.
-This is why it is a standard practice to split the data into in-sample and out-of-sample data: the in-sample data is used to estimate or train the model and design the portfolio, whereas the out-of-sample data is used to evaluate and test the portfolio.
+This is why it is standard practice to split the data into in-sample and out-of-sample data: the in-sample data is used to estimate or train the model and design the portfolio, whereas the out-of-sample data is used to evaluate and test the portfolio.
 They are also referred to as training data and test data, respectively.

-In other words, looking long and hard enough at a given data set will often reveal one or more models that seems promising but are in fact spurious (White, 2000).
+In other words, looking long and hard enough at a given dataset will often reveal one or more models that seems promising but are in fact spurious (White, 2000).

 One piece of advice that may help avoid overfitting is to avoid fine tuning the parameters (Chan, 2008).
 Even better, one could perform a sensitivity analysis on the parameters.
-That is, if a small change in some parameter affects drastically the performance, it is an indication that the strategy is too sensitive and lacks robustness.
+That is, if a small change in some parameter affects the performance drastically, it is an indication that the strategy is too sensitive and lacks robustness.
 A sensitive strategy is dangerous because one cannot assess the future behavior with new data with any degree of confidence.

-An illustrative example, provided in (Arnott et al., 2019), shows a strategy with an impressive backtest result, only to reveal that the strategy is a preposterous long-short quintile portfolio that goes long on the stocks with an “S” on the third letter of the ticker symbol and goes short on the ones with the letter “U”.
+An illustrative example, provided in Arnott et al. (2019), shows a strategy with an impressive backtest result, only to reveal that the strategy is a preposterous long–short quintile portfolio that goes long on the stocks with an “S” on the third letter of the ticker symbol and goes short on the ones with the letter “U”.

 Figure 8.5 illustrates the effect of data snooping or overfitting by trading a single stock with a strategy based on machine learning.
 In particular, a linear return forecast with a lookback window of 10 values is trained in two scenarios: using only the training data (as it should be) and using the training + test data (obviously, this produces overfitting).
 The overfitted backtest seems to indicate prediction power in the out of sample, whereas the reality could not be further from the truth.

-8.2.5 Sin #5: Turnover and transaction cost
+8.2.5 Sin #5: Turnover and Transaction Cost

 Backtesting is often conducted in an ideal world: no transaction cost, no turnover constraint, unlimited long and short availability, and perfect liquidity.
 In reality, all investors are limited by some constraints.
 We now focus on the turnover and the associated transaction cost.

-Turnover refers to the overall amount of orders to be executed when rebalancing the portfolio from \(\w_t\) to \(\w_{t}^\textm{reb}\), it is calculated as \(\|\w_{t}^\textm{reb} - \w_{t}\|_1\).
-As a first approximation, the transaction costs can be modeled proportional to the turnover (see Section 6.1.4 for details).
-However, if liquidity is not enough compared to the size of the turnover, then slippage may have a significant effect.
+Turnover refers to the overall amount of orders to be executed when rebalancing the portfolio from \(\w_t\) to \(\w_{t}^\textm{reb}\), and is calculated as \(\|\w_{t}^\textm{reb} - \w_{t}\|_1\).
+As a first approximation, the transaction costs can be modeled as proportional to the turnover (see Section 6.1.4 for details).
+However, if the liquidity is not enough compared to the size of the turnover, then slippage may have a significant effect.
 This becomes more relevant as the rebalancing frequency increases.
 In the limit, simulating the transaction cost at the level of the limit order book can be extremely challenging and the only way to be certain about the cost incurred is to actually trade.

-Figure 8.6 illustrates the detrimental effect of transaction costs on the daily-rebalanced inverse volatility portfolio (IVolP) on the S&P 500 stocks with fees of 60 bps.
+Figure 8.6 illustrates the detrimental effect of transaction costs on the daily-rebalanced inverse volatility portfolio on the S&P 500 stocks with fees of 60 bps.
 The effect of transaction costs slowly accumulates over time.

 The overall transaction cost depends on the turnover per rebalancing and the rebalancing frequency.
 Portfolios with a high rebalancing frequency are more prone to have an overall large turnover, which translates into high transaction costs.
 To be on the safe side, either the rebalancing frequency should be kept to a minimum or the turnover per rebalancing should be controlled (see Section 6.1.5).
-Nevertheless, having a too slow rebalancing frequency may lead to a portfolio that fails to adapt to the changing signal.
-Thus, deciding the rebalancing frequency of a stragegy is a critical step in practice (see Section 6.1.5 in Chapter 6 for details).
+Nevertheless, having too slow a rebalancing frequency may lead to a portfolio that fails to adapt to the changing signal.
+Thus, deciding the rebalancing frequency of a strategy is a critical step in practice (see Section 6.1.5 in Chapter 6 for details).

 8.2.6 Sin #6: Outliers